iwillspeak/iwillspeak.github.io/_posts/2014-05-31-the-first-solution-and-the-best-solution.md

 *"It's not quite what I was looking for"* the user replies. *"It is a nice cup holder though.
 And I suppose I could get a new job in Svalbard.
 Then I would travel to work over snow and ice each day and this would work great"*.

-*"I knew you'd like it"* the development manage smiles. *"Just wait until you see version 2.0"*.
+*"I knew you'd like it"* the development manager smiles. *"Just wait until you see version 2.0"*.